allegro/camus-compressor/README.md

      * `topic`: compress only one topic, put topic dir as the input path
      * `unit`: compress low-level camus directory (hour dir on hourly patitioning and day dir on daily partitioning), put appropriate input path to unit
+ * `d`: Compression delay, in days (compress data older than given number of days, default: 2)

 ## How to build